kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/azure-secret-engine/azureaccesskeyrequest.md

       namespace: <subject-namespace>
 ```

-AzureAccessKeyRequest Spec has following fields:
+AzureAccessKeyRequest spec has the following fields:

 #### spec.roleRef